isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-spray-paint-from-concrete/index.md

 *Here's how to remove spray paint from concrete - using TSP, Graffiti remover, soapy detergent & water, sandblaster, power washer, or paint stripper/thinner.
 These methods eliminate both wet and dried paint. *
 *
 *
-*However, some oil-stained concrete will need thinning or a solvent oil-soluble to clean the oil-layer before the paint removal process begins.�*
+*However, some oil-stained concrete will need thinning or a solvent oil-soluble to clean the oil-layer before the paint removal process begins.*
 Alternatively, you can use commercially available spray paint removers such as [Motsenbocker's Lift Off](https://www.amazon.com/dp/B0013CFNKG/?tag=p-policy-20) ,